Help is On the Way

 If you choose a hands on program, you’ll receive the above support after completion of your hands on program.

 **For clients whose dogs struggle with fear or aggression towards humans – please contact us at firstname.lastname@example.org with some details of your dog’s behavior including a history of any bites or snaps before enrolling online.
-Our lead consultant who deals with human-directed aggression is on sabbatical for the month of July and we are referring some cases to other qualified local consultants.**
+We may ask you to begin with an online consultation instead of an in-person consultation.**

 Your visit will be 1.5 hours long and will include: